 Summary of Product Characteristics

 1 NAME OF THE VETERINARY MEDICINAL PRODUCT

-Felimazole 1.25 mg Coated tablets for cats
+Felimazole 2.5 mg Coated Tablets for Cats

 2 QUALITATIVE AND QUANTITATIVE COMPOSITION

 1 tablet contains:

 Active substance

-Thiamazole 1.25 mg
+Thiamazole 2.5 mg

 Excipients

-Titanium Dioxide (E171) 0.51 mg Dispersed Ponceau 4R Lake (E124) 1.35 mg
+Titanium Dioxide (E171) 1.12 mg Erythrosine (E127) 0.01 mg Sodium methyl parahydroxybenzoate (E219) 0.0034 mg

-For the full list of excipients, see section 6.1.
+For a full list of excipients, see section 6.1

 3 PHARMACEUTICAL FORM

 Coated tablet.

-Red sugar-coated biconvex tablets 5.5 mm diameter.
+Pink sugar-coated biconvex tablets, 5.5 mm diameter.

 4 CLINICAL PARTICULARS

 4.1 Target Species

 Cats.

-4.2 Indications for use, specifying the target species

-For the stabilisation of hyperthyroidism in cats prior to surgical thyroidectomy.
-For the long-term treatment of feline hyperthyroidism.

-4.3 Contraindications

-Do not use in cats suffering from systemic disease such as primary liver disease or diabetes mellitus.
+4.2 Indications for use, specifying the target species For the stabilisation of hyperthyroidism in cats prior to surgical thyroidectomy.
+For the long term treatment of feline hyperthyroidism.
+4.3 Contraindications Do not use in cats suffering from systemic disease such as primary liver disease or diabetes mellitus.
 Do not use in cats showing signs of autoimmune disease.
 Do not use in animals with disorders of white blood cells, such as neutropenia and lymphopenia.
 Do not use in animals with platelet disorders and coagulopathies (particularly thrombocytopenia).

-Do not use in cases of hypersensitivity to thiamazole or the excipient, polyethylene glycol.
+Do not use in cats with hypersensitivity to thiamazole or the excipient, polyethylene glycol.
 Do not use in pregnant or lactating females.
 Please refer to section 4.7.

-4.4 Special warnings for each target species
+4.4 Special warnings for each target species None.

-None.

-4.5 Special precautions for use

-Special precautions for use in animals

-If more than 10 mg per day is required animals should be monitored particularly carefully.

-Use of the product in cats with renal dysfunction should be subject to careful risk: benefit assessment by the clinician.
+4.5 Special precautions for use Special precautions for use in animals If more than 10 mg per day is required animals should be monitored particularly carefully.
+Use of the product in cats with renal dysfunction should be subject to careful risk:benefit assessment by the clinician.
 Due to the effect thiamazole can have on reducing the glomerular filtration rate, the effect of therapy on renal function should be monitored closely as deterioration of an underlying condition may occur.
 Haematology must be monitored due to risk of leucopenia or haemolytic anaemia.
 Any animal that suddenly appears unwell during therapy, particularly if they are febrile, should have a blood sample taken for routine haematology and biochemistry.
-Neutropenic animals (neutrophil counts <2.5 x 10^9 /l) should be treated with prophylactic bactericidal antibacterial drugs and supportive therapy.
+Neutropenic animals (neutrophil counts < 2.5×10^9 /l) should be treated with prophylactic bactericidal antibacterial drugs and supportive therapy.
 As thiamazole can cause haemoconcentration, cats should always have access to drinking water.
 Please refer to section 4.9 for monitoring instructions.

-Special precautions to be taken by the person administering the veterinary medicinal product to animals

-Wash hands after use.
+Special precautions to be taken by the person administering the veterinary medicinal product to animals Wash hands after use.

-In the case of accidental ingestion, seek medical advice immediately and show the package insert or the label to the physician.

-Thiamazole may cause vomiting, epigastric distress, headache, fever, arthralgia, pruritus and pancytopenia.
+In the case of accidental ingestion, seek medical advice immediately and show the package leaflet or the label to the physician.
+Thiamazole may cause vomiting, epigastric distress, headache, fever, arthralgia, pruritus and pancytopaenia.
 Treatment is symptomatic.
 Wash hands with soap and water after handling litter used by treated animals.
 Do not eat, drink or smoke while handling the tablet or used litter.
 Do not handle this product if you are allergic toantithyroid products.
 If allergic symptoms develop, such as a skin rash, swelling of the face, lips or eyes or difficulty in breathing, you should seek medical attention immediately and show the package leaflet or label to the doctor.
 Do not break or crush tablets.